NaanProphet/krishnastudio-site/_posts/2023-05-14-git-lfs-with-azure-repos.md

 $
 ```

-I would recommend issuing the command without the `-g` flag, so that the `http.version` override is logic to the git project only.
+I would recommend issuing the command without the `-g` flag, so that the `http.version` override is local to the git project only.
 If needed, revert changes using `git config --unset http.version`.

 #### References